CosmicFinisher/CosmicLexicon.Foundation.GuardClauses/docs/test_plans/numeric_guards_test_plan.md

 ## 1. Introduction

 ### 1.1.
 Document Purpose
-This document provides a detailed test plan for the **Numeric Guard Clauses** feature of the `OpenEchoSystem.GuardClauses` library.
+This document provides a detailed test plan for the **Numeric Guard Clauses** feature of the `CosmicLexicon.Foundation.GuardClauses` library.
 It outlines the testing strategy, scope, and specific test cases required to verify the correct implementation and behavior of these guards.

 ### 1.2.
 Feature Under Test
 This test plan covers the following numeric guard clauses, which will be implemented as extension methods on the `IGuardClause` interface: